iterative/dvc.org/public/static/docs/command-reference/list.md

 # list

-List repository contents, including files and directories tracked by DVC (<abbr>data artifacts</abbr>) and by Git.
+List repository contents, including files, models, and directories tracked by DVC (<abbr>data artifacts</abbr>) and by Git.

 ## Synopsis